 Quite the opposite.
 AI-native systems can monitor for threats in real-time, identifying patterns that human eyes might miss, and reacting to security vulnerabilities instantly.

 You don’t have to start from scratch.
-We often help businesses integrate AI native modules into their current systems to modernize them without the risk of a total teardown.
+We often help businesses integrate AI-enabled modules into their existing systems to modernize them without the risk of a total teardown.